junxit/us-congress-bills-113/metadata.md

 - 2014-01-29 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S607)
 - 2014-01-29 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S607)
 - 2014-01-29 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S607)
+- 2014-01-30 — Message on Senate action sent to the House.
+- 2014-01-31 — Received in the House.
+- 2014-01-31 — Referred to the House Committee on House Administration.